 After that long conversation, the Gold Team of Flight Director Gerald D. “Gerry” Griffin relieved Lunney’s engineers and Vance D. Brand relieved Kerwin at the Capcom console.
 Brand’s first order of business was to send up to the crew the CM stowage plan including which items to transfer to the LM and what things to bring in from the LM prior to separation, including the astronauts themselves!
 Proper stowage was essential because mass distribution affected the aerodynamic performance of the CM.

 Coming out of the blackout, communications between Odyssey and Mission Control were restored.
-At an altitude of 24,000 feet, two drogue parachutes deployed to slow and stabilize the descending craft.
-At 10,000 feet the three main orange-and-white parachutes opened to gently guide Odyssey to the Pacific waters, with splashdown occurring after a flight of 142 hours 54 minutes and 41 seconds.
-The splashdown point was about one mile from the predicted target and four miles from prime recovery ship the USS Iwo Jima (LPH-2).
+At an altitude of 24,000 feet (7,300 meters), two drogue parachutes deployed to slow and stabilize the descending craft.
+At 10,000 feet (3,050 meters) the three main orange-and-white parachutes opened to gently guide Odyssey to the Pacific waters, with splashdown occurring after a flight of 142 hours 54 minutes and 41 seconds.
+The splashdown point was about one mile from the predicted target and four miles (six kilometers) from the prime recovery ship the USS Iwo Jima (LPH-2).
 The crew of Apollo 13 had made it back to Earth safely.
-In Mission Control, pandemonium erupted as the exhausted flight controllers, joined by astronauts, managers and VIPs, rejoiced in the successful conclusion of a very perilous mission.
+In Mission Control, pandemonium erupted as the exhausted flight controllers, joined by astronauts, managers, and VIPs, rejoiced in the successful conclusion of a very perilous mission.